List of Transformers film series cast and characters: Optimus Prime

-Optimus Prime (voiced by Peter Cullen) is the main Protagonist of the series, the brave and valiant leader of the Autobots, the last descendant of the Dynasty of Primes and keeper of the Matrix of Leadership.
+Optimus Prime (voiced by Peter Cullen) is the main protagonist of the Transformers film series, the brave and valiant leader of the Autobots, the last descendant of the Dynasty of Primes and keeper of the Matrix of Leadership.
 Optimus Prime transforms into a 1994 red and blue Peterbilt 379 semi-trailer truck in the first three films, a rusty 1973 Marmon HDT-AC 86 semi cab-over truck in the beginning of the fourth film, and later a blue and red 2014 Western Star 5700XE Phantom semi-truck.

 In the first film, Optimus Prime arrives on Earth with Ratchet, Ironhide, and Jazz trying to find the AllSpark.
 At Mission City, he kills Bonecrusher and battles Megatron, but Sam pushes the AllSpark into Megatron's chest, killing him and destroying the cube; as a result, Cybertron can no longer be restored.
 Afterward, Optimus and the other Autobots form an alliance with the humans and work closely with them, with the resulting alliance being called NEST.

 In Revenge of the Fallen, Optimus is killed by Megatron during a battle with him, Starscream, and Grindor.
 Near the end of the film, he is revived by Sam with the Matrix of Leadership and is fused with Jetfire, making him more powerful.
 Optimus Prime then faces the Fallen and Megatron.
 After a vicious fight, Optimus severely wounds Megatron and kills the Fallen, telling him to "give me your face."

 In Dark of the Moon, Optimus revives Sentinel Prime using the Matrix of Leadership and reveals he was the leader of the Autobots before him.
 However, Sentinel betrays the Autobots and joins the Decepticons to restore Cybertron with the Pillars; meanwhile, the Autobots are sent into space.
 During the battle in Chicago, Optimus kills some Decepticons, including the Driller, Shockwave, and Megatron before he kills Sentinel Prime.
 In the film, Optimus is depicted with a trailer similar to his Generation 1 counterpart, and has been redesigned to look more heroic.
 The trailer contains enhanced weapons and flight gear.
 Optimus loses his right arm to Sentinel Prime at the film's climax.

 In Age of Extinction, he is hunted by Harold Attinger, Cemetery Wind, and Lockdown, who is working for the Creators to bring him to Cybertron and kill any Autobots who refuse to give up his location.
 A badly wounded Optimus is discovered by struggling inventor Cade Yeager, who shelters him.
 Escaping the eyes of Cemetery Wind, Optimus leads the Autobots once again, taming the Dinobots and rides Grimlock to fight Galvatron and his new army of man-made Transformers.
 After defeating Galvatron's army, he kills Attinger and Lockdown.
 He sets the Dinobots free and asks his fellow Autobots to protect Cade and his family before taking the Seed into space and going after the Creators.
 At the start of the movie, Optimus uses a mode similar to his G1 counterpart but with a lot of rust.